-2. Backup uEnv.txt
+1. Backup uEnv.txt

 The uEnv.txt file is critical to controlling how UBoot starts the system.
-We will change it to load the audio setup; however, we must first take a backup copy.
+We will change it to load the audio setup; however, we must first take a backup copy to recover from some errors.

+'''

+(bbg)$ cd /boot

-(bbg)\$ cd /boot (bbg)\$ sudo cp uEnv.txt uEnv-BeforeAudio.txt
+(bbg)$ sudo cp uEnv.txt uEnv-BeforeAudio.txt

+'''